euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 ### Runtime Comparison
-![Comparison of Clustering Runtimes](images/runtime_comparison-1.png)
+![Comparison of Clustering Runtimes](images/runtime_comparison-1.png) pLouvain is up to 1200x faster than Cugraph Louvain for some graphs.

 ### Modularity Comparison
 ![Comparison of Clustering Modularity](images/modularity_comparison-1.png) Networkit Leiden is off the chart at -0.415.
+pLouvain and pLeiden+ achieve higher quality than each state-of-the-art competitor nearly universally.

 ## Planned Features
 Support for Matrix Marketplace graph files.